ucb-bar/chipyard/docs/Generators/IceNet.rst

 IceNet is a library of Chisel designs related to networking.
-The main component of IceNet is IceNIC, a network interface controller that is used primarily in `FireSim <https://fires.im/>`_.
+The main component of IceNet is IceNIC, a network interface controller that is used primarily in `FireSim <https://fires.im/>`_ for multi-node networked simulation.
 A diagram of IceNet's microarchitecture is shown below.

 .. image:: ../_static/images/nic-design.png